 Buying a home is an exciting time—whether it’s your first home, a vacation property or a retirement home.
 The entire process can be easier and less stressful with professionals by your side every step of the way.

-Our team here at Sandy Smith Personal Real Estate Corporation offers you our Buyer Commitment.
+Our team here at the Sandy Smith Property Group offers you our Buyer commitment.
 We give you the time and energy that you deserve to find your dream home, to negotiate a great deal and to represent you at closing time.
 We value clear, honest and timely communications throughout the buying process.

 We earn clients’ trust—the company has more long-term clients than one-time sales.
 Sandy personally has sold hundreds of homes and she still shares in your excitement when handing over the keys.

 With over 26 years of combined experience and knowledge, we offer many useful tools to ensure you find the perfect home, including 3D visual tours with Matterport.
 Using the Matterport camera system, you can take a virtual self-guided walk through houses at your own pace anytime and from anywhere.

 If you’re looking for a second-home or a vacation property, there’s a great reason to buy a home in the southeastern corner of B.C.—there’s no speculation tax here.
 You can buy a great house at affordable prices in the Kootenays.

 Two Cranbrook couples bought their dream homes through the Sandy Smith Property Group

 Kim McCauley and Mike Maloney lived in Cranbrook but were looking for a new home that included a larger lot.
 In May 2019, they moved into their dream home just outside the city limits.